 The Pacific University athletic training program offers an entry-level master of science degree in athletic training.
-Students who complete the program are eligible to sit for the certification exam by the Board of Certification for Athletic Trainers.

 As students in the Pacific University Hillsboro Campus, master of science in athletic training (MSAT) students also receive access to an interdisciplinary learning environment that will help them collaborate and excel within the health care field professionally.

 |AT-500 Evaluation/Treatment of Orthopedic & Athletic Injuries: Lower Quadrant||7|